mpopko/factor-based-slam/README.md

 Using HoloOcean is only supported under Windows and Linux distributions and thorugh directly cloning from Github.
 GTSAM Python library can be installed via conda-forge.
 Note that, HoloOcean is not needed for running the factor-based SLAM functionalities.

-We recommand using a Conda enviornment.
+We recommand using a Conda environment.

-Create a new envrionment and activate it:
+Create a new environment and activate it:

 ```sh
 $ conda create -n factorslam python=3.10